Fagear/Beta10Pin/README.md

 Adapter fits onto single PCB (**BETA10P.M.xx**) of size ~97x30 mm.
 PCB project is done in **Sprint Layout 6**.

-14-pin Beta camera connector, 2xRCA connector and USB-C trigger are soldered onto the PCB.
-10-pin EIAJ VTR connector connects via its cable with individual wires soldered into PCB.
+14-pin Beta camera connector, 2xRCA connector and USB-C PD/QC trigger are soldered onto the PCB.
+10-pin EIAJ VTR connector connects via its cable with individual wires connected to the PCB through connectors.

 The main PCB can be wrapped with shrink tube or slid into plastic/metal case.
 As an alternative project contains files for 4 more PCBs to assemble case from:
 - **BETA10P.F.xx** (29x35 mm) for the front part (holds 14-pin camera connector)
 - **BETA10P.B.xx** (29x35 mm) for the back part (2xRCA, USB-C, cable to 10-pin EIAJ connector)
-- **BETA10P.S.xx** (98x35 mm) for the both sides
+- **BETA10P.S.xx** (98x35 mm) for the both sides (2 pcs per adapter)
-- **BETA10P.C.xx** (98x28 mm) for the top and bottom parts
+- **BETA10P.C.xx** (98x28 mm) for the top and bottom parts (2 pcs per adapter)

 "*xx*" at the end denotes revision of each PCB.
+Release can contain boards of different revisions ("xx" doesn't have to be the same).

 Provided "case boards" also contain copper fill to shield the insides and connect with main PCB's common.

-Case is assembled via soldering parts together.
+When assembling, cable should be routed through the back PCB before connecting to the main PCB.
+14-pin Beta connector should be put through the front PCB before soldering to the main PCB.

+Back PCB should be screwed to the RCA connector block.
+Front PCB should be screwed to the 14-pin Beta connector through soldered nuts.

+Case cover is assembled by soldering top and side parts together at the 90 degree angles.
+After that assembled cover should be slid onto the main PCB from the top and soldered in all corners to the front and back PCBs.

+Bottom PCB has to be put last and soldered on its perimeter to the case.

 <details>
 <summary>Pinout for ATmega 48/88/168/328 MCU in SMD packages</summary>